 - 21. Panel members will use their professional judgement with reference to international standards in assessing research outputs. - 22.
 In assessing outputs, the Panel will look for evidence of originality, significance and rigour, and will grade each output into one of the five categories of quality level as set out in paragraph 19 of the General Panel Guidelines.
-The generic description of the quality levels as set out in paragraph 20 of the General Panel Guidelines will be applied in the Panel's assessment. - 23.
-The Biology Panel provides the following amplifications on the criteria of assessing research outputs - originality: will be understood as the extent to which the output introduces a new way of thinking about a subject or a new methodology. - significance: will be understood as the extent to which the output has exerted, or has the potential to exert, an influence on the academic field. - rigour: will be understood in terms of the intellectual precision, robustness and appropriateness of the concepts and methodologies deployed within the output.
+The generic description of the quality levels as set out in paragraph 20 of the General Panel Guidelines will be applied in the Panel's assessment.

-24. In addition, the Panel provides the following advice on their understanding of the quality definitions adopted for assessing research outputs -
+- 23. The Physical Sciences Panel provides the following amplifications on the criteria of assessing research outputs - originality: will be understood as the extent to which the output introduces a new way of thinking about a subject. - significance: will be understood as the extent to which the output has exerted, or is highly likely to exert, an influence on the academic field. - rigour: will be understood in terms of the intellectual precision, robustness and appropriateness of the concepts and methodologies deployed and the reproducibility. - 24.
+In addition, the Panel provides the following advice on their understanding of the quality definitions adopted for assessing research outputs -